Listing Appointment Setting Scripts (2026): Door + Phone

 Expired Listing In-Person Visit

-This is the script that won me the McLean listing in the intro.
+This is the script that won me the McLean listing from the intro.
 Bring a printed marketing plan.

 Quarterly Market Update Knock